 - The programme gives you the opportunity to develop a vast repertoire of knowledge and expertise in the subject area through interdisciplinary and critical approaches to study.

-- The programme is international in scope.
+- International in scope, it provides a worldwide perspective of tourism, as well as showcasing the variety and significance of this global industry.
+The programme covers a wide range of international case studies.
 We use examples from Europe, the Americas, Asia, as well as Scotland and the UK.

-- We will help you arrange a summer work placement with a variety of tourism and heritage related companies or attractions.
+- A summer work placement with a variety of tourism and heritage related companies or attractions is possible.